Heads Of These Bones Form The Knuckles

 • Head: The rounded terminal end closest to the fingers, which forms the knuckle

 The heads of these bones are oval-shaped and convex, designed to fit into the concave socket of the proximal phalanx.
-This design allows for a wide range of motion, including flexion, extension, abduction, and adduction.
+That said, this design allows for a wide range of motion, including flexion, extension, abduction, and adduction.
 The metacarpal heads are also slightly flattened on their dorsal surface, which is why you can feel a distinct ridge when you run your finger across the back of your hand over the knuckles.

 The first metacarpal, which is connected to the thumb, is the shortest and thickest.
-Its head is also more mobile than the others, allowing the thumb to oppose the other fingers in what is known as the pad-to-pad grip.
+Now, its head is also more mobile than the others, allowing the thumb to oppose the other fingers in what is known as the pad-to-pad grip.
 This is what makes the human hand so uniquely capable of fine motor tasks like writing, buttoning a shirt, or holding a pencil.

 How Knuckles Form During Movement